Troyydev/DisHost/README.md

 // Upload the file
 DisHost.Upload(filePath, PrivateKey);
 ```
+Also this code will also log ur id for ur upload in debug logs!
 ### Downloading Files

 To download a file using DisHost, use the following code: